The Mountain Hermitage

 Cancellation fees apply to all confirmed registrations.

-Cancellations received on or before August 31, 2010: your deposit will be returned minus a $75 cancellation fee.
+Cancellations received on or before April 31, 2014: your deposit will be returned minus a $75 cancellation fee.

-Cancellations received between August 31 and September 22, 2010: your deposit will be returned minus a $150 cancellation fee.
+Cancellations received between April 31 and May 22, 2014: your deposit will be returned minus a $150 cancellation fee.

-Cancellations received between September 22 and October 22, 2010: your deposit will be returned minus a $250 cancellation fee.
+Cancellations received between May 22 and June 22, 2014: your deposit will be returned minus a $250 cancellation fee.

-Cancellations received on or after October 22, 2010, including non-attendance at the retreat: your deposit cannot be refunded.
-If you have already paid the balance, then that balance will be refunded minus the $350 cancellation fee/deposit.
+paid the balance, then that balance will be refunded minus the $350 cancellation fee/deposit.
 CANCELLATION FEES WILL BE APPLIED TO THE MOUNTAIN HERMITAGE SCHOLARSHIP FUND (after the cost of the retreat is covered).

 In the event of specific, unusual emergency circumstances, the cancellation policy can be discussed with The Mountain Hermitage Administrative Assistant after the retreat is concluded.